 Put your green fingers to work by getting into planting and gardening!
 Having houseplants around the living space can help to brighten up the environment and make it feel more alive.
 This would help lift the spirits of everyone at home.
 You can get seeds online without needing to go out as well!

 Pull out your old photo albums and begin a scrapbooking project!
 Looking back at old photos can provide joy and entertainment while scrapbooking can keep you occupied for days!
-There are simple guides to follow if this is your first time scrapbooking so not to worry.

 10. Online Shopping